-of finning formionegy con, zear, Summary of important proposals Implementation I. Recognizing Issues: 1.
-Acknowledged the 2020's annual financial statement The Company's after-tax net losses in 2020 made up for case. accumulated losses in accordance with the law, so no Acknowledged Deficit Compensation for 2020. dividends for shareholders, remuneration for directors and remuneration for employees were distributed.
+Summary of important proposals Implementation I. Recognizing Issues: Acknowledged the 2020's annual financial statement case.
+The Company's after-tax net losses in 2020 made up for accumulated losses in accordance with the law, so no 2.
+Acknowledged Deficit Compensation for 2020. dividends for shareholders, remuneration for directors and remuneration for employees were distributed.
 II.
-Issues to be Discussed: 1.
-The amendment to "Articles of Incorporation."
-1. The relevant business has been carried out in 2.
-The amendment to "Procedures for Acquisition or accordance with the revised articles of association.
-Disposal of Assets."
-2. The relevant business has been carried out in accordance with the revised operating procedures.
+Issues to be Discussed: The amendment to "Articles of Incorporation."
+The amendment to "Procedures for Acquisition or Disposal of Assets."
+The relevant business has been carried out in accordance with the revised articles of association.
+The relevant business has been carried out in accordance with the revised operating procedures.